 Gao Yong, Party Secretary and Secretary General of CNTAC, delivered an opening speech, stating that over the years, CIMFC has always enjoyed a high degree of attention and influence, while the basic support lies in grasping the overall development trend of the manmadel fiber industry and the development.
 The shared trends and research results have a new look every year.
-The theme of this year’s conference is “Opening and Integaration for Interactive Development — Coordinated Progress of Global Man-Made Fiber Industry”, which not only conforms to China’s consistent position and proposition of economic globalization, trade liberalization and innovation development, but also conforms to the development of global fiber industry.
-Objective requirements.
+The theme of this year’s conference is “Opening and Integaration for Interactive Development — Coordinated Progress of Global Man-Made Fiber Industry”, which not only conforms to China’s consistent position and proposition of economic globalization, trade liberalization and innovation development, but also conforms to the development objective requirements. of global fiber industry.
 The conference brought together industry experts from relevant industry associations, universities, research institutes and well-known enterprises at home and abroad to participate.
-They will share the latest technology and application development trends in the field of global fiber upstream and downstream, jointly grasp the digitalization, network, intelligent, green development opportunities, and jointly explore new technologies, new models, new growth driving force and development path, in order to further cultivate and expand the domestic market, meet domestic consumption upgrading needs, which is of great significance in promoteing the sustainable development of global fiber industry.
+They will share the latest technology and application development trends in the field of global fiber upstream and downstream, jointly grasp the digitalization, network, intelligent, green development opportunities, and jointly explore new technologies, new models, new growth driving force and development path, in order to further cultivate and expand the domestic market, meet domestic consumption upgrading needs, which is of great significance in promoting the sustainable development of global fiber industry.

 Gao Yong said that this year marks the 70th anniversary of the founding of New China.
 After more than 60 years of development, the manmade fiber industry has achieved world-renowned achievements.
 The conventional manmade fiber varieties such as polyester, nylon, regenerated cellulose fiber and recycled chemical fiber are constantly being improved in terms of differentiation and functionalization.
 Moreover, the products are more in line with the actual needs of the downstream.
 The development of high-performance fibers such as carbon fiber, aramid fiber and ultra-high molecular weight polyethylene fiber has made breakthroughs, seeing gradually improved fiber performance, more abundant product structures, and continuously expanded downstream application fields.
 Major varieties of bio-based chemical fibers have made important progress in the industrialization of domestically produced equipment and process technology.
 In Bengbu City, which has a good foundation for industrialization of polylactic acid, it is expected that in the next few years, it will be able to make substantial breakthroughs in the field of biomaterials, and to cooperate with upstream and downstream related production enterprises to create an influential bio-industrial park with great development prospects.